njnovak/ENPM-661-Project-3/661_Project_A_Star/submission_birney_novakSimulationSoftware/sub_pt_2/README.txt

 If you choose to do a far away goal point, I recommend commenting out the animate function call to speed up execution

+In the submission_video.mp4, skip to 3:45 if you want to see the robot move

 The accuracy of the robot in the gazebo model depends on different goal points, but overall it can maneuvre to different spots.
 Any other inquires can be sent to tbirney@umd.edu Operation can be seen in the included gazebo_sim.mkv file